Crescent Services offering procurement frameworks and consultancy to the wider public sector, learn more.

 Electronic Submission of Tenders

-All communication and information exchanged in tender processes for contracts above £214,904 must be carried out electronically including the submission of tenders.
+All communication and information exchanged in tender processes for contract values exceeding the relevant threshold must be carried out electronically including the submission of tenders.
+Also see 'Thresholds'.

 Evaluation

-Detailed assessment and comparison of contractor, supplier or service provider offers against financial and quality criteria.
+Detailed assessment and comparison of contractor, supplier or service provider offers against award criteria.

 F